-At our next session, Enhancing the Candidate Experience – First Contact Through Onboarding, we will explore the multiple ways companies can fortify their talent pipelines by improving the overall candidate experience, without the need for robust budgets or additional staff.
-Panelists will outline various strategies for ensuring that your organization makes the best possible first impression on a potential candidate and attendees will be encouraged to share ideas and best practices.
+At this session, Enhancing the Candidate Experience – First Contact Through Onboarding, we explored the multiple ways companies can fortify their talent pipelines by improving the overall candidate experience, without the need for robust budgets or additional staff.
+Panelists outlined various strategies for ensuring that an organization makes the best possible first impression on a potential candidate and attendees were encouraged to share ideas and best practices.

 Moderator: Mike Mueller, Senior Director, Talent Acquisition at Datto